box/box-developer-changelog/content/2021/08-04-changes-to-jwt-token-format.md

 release_source_url: ''
 ---

-# Upcoming change to JWT token format
+# Upcoming change to JWT format

 On August 4th, 2021, as part of our continued infrastructure upgrades, we will begin deployment of a change that may affect custom applications leveraging